City Unscripted

 I remember my first October here, stepping out from Osaka Station into morning air that actually felt breathable.
 After months of summer's oppressive heat, the city suddenly became walkable again.
 Streets that had felt impossibly crowded during peak tourist season now offered space to breathe.

-Mid October brings the best balance—warm enough for light layers, cool enough that a short walk doesn't leave you seeking air conditioning.
+Mid-October brings the best balance—warm enough for light layers, cool enough that a short walk doesn't leave you seeking air conditioning.
 By November, you'll want a proper jacket, but the transition happens gradually.
 The weather creates perfect conditions for slow exploration that visiting Osaka deserves.
-You can spend a couple hours wandering temple grounds without wilting, or take that day trip to hidden gems without feeling rushed.
+You can spend a couple of hours wandering temple grounds without wilting, or take that day trip to hidden gems without feeling rushed.

 Everyone knows Osaka Castle Park, but most visitors see it wrong.
 They rush up for photos, check it off their list, and move on.
 Autumn reveals why this place has anchored the city for centuries.